27Aaron/dot-rofi/README.md

-# This is My Rofi Dotfiles.
+# This is My Rofi Config.